 V.Section1.D.2.
 Duties.
 The duties of the Subcommittee on Nominations shall include the following.

 V.Section1.D.2.a.
 Executive Committee.
-The Subcommittee shall nominate candidates to serve on the Executive Committee of the University Senate for approval by the membership of the University Senate in compliance with V.Section1.A.
+The Subcommittee shall nominate candidates to serve on the Executive Committee for approval by the membership of the University Senate in compliance with V.Section1.A.

 V.Section1.D.2.b.
 Standing Committees.
 The Subcommittee shall nominate candidates to serve on the Standing Committees of the University Senate for approval by the membership of the University Senate in compliance with III.Section2, IV.Section4, V.Section2.A.2, V.Section2.A.4, and V.Section2.C.